 Arrival.
 School begins at 8:00 a.m.
 Wednesday’s start time is 8:30.
 Students may enter the classroom 10 minutes early.

 Communication.
 If you need anything, don’t hesitate to call me at school at 692-1152.
 During school hours my phone number is directed to the school secretary.
-Just ask for my voicemail if calling during school hours or email me at firstname.lastname@example.org.
+Just ask for my voicemail if calling during school hours or email me at email@example.com.
 I use Remind.com to send important information right to your phone.
-Please click here for push notifications on your Smart Phone or text the message @hg4cc9 to the number 81010.
+Text the message @kkaa2g to the number 81010 to be added to the group.
 Lots of information is also available on our class website: KatieLinder1A.weebly.com.

 Dismissal.
-School ends at 2:55.
-If you need to change dismissal plans, send a note with your child or let the office know by 2 p.m. and Shar Byerly will let me know.
+School ends at 2:50.
+If you need to change dismissal plans, send a note with your child or let the office know by 2 p.m. and Liz Davis will let me know.
 692-6629.

 Folder.
 I will give your child a red homework folder.
-Please help by checking/correcting homework with your child before it’s turned in and remove what can stay at home.
-Please check the folder every day.
+Please check and correct homework with your child before it’s turned in and remove papers that can stay at home.
+Please check it every day.

 Independence.
 Each year your child is able to add to the "list" of things they can do independently!
 Look for times to allow them to do the work and learn new skills.
 Be patient with them and celebrate as they get better and better!